2017 tuition fees for international students

 - Any increase in tuition fees from one calendar year to the next will be no more than 7 percent.

 - Tuition fees are reviewed each calendar year.
-The fee you must pay for a given semester/trimester is that which has been approved by USC for the calendar year within which the semester/trimester falls.
+The fee you must pay for a given teaching period is that which has been approved by USC for the calendar year within which the teaching period falls.

 - Refer to the programs and courses section for your chosen program's tuition fee.
 Other fees listed are based on a standard full-time enrolment.